 Step 4: Beat eggs and sugar, then add yogurt, juice, butter, and cognac (optional).

-Let it rest for at least 1 hour (preferably overnight) before slicing-this deepens flavor.
+Step 8: Let it rest for at least 1 hour (preferably overnight) before slicing.
+This deepens the flavor.

 How Greeks serve revani

-Traditionally, revani is presented in classic diamond or square slices, often garnished with whole almonds or pistachios.
-It's paired with coffee or herbal tea.
-For a festive twist, serve with ice cream.
+Traditionally, revani is presented in classic diamond or square slices, often garnished with whole almonds, shredded coconut, or pistachios.

 Storage